-The Commission involves NGOs in its work (see also below on public participation).
-The Commission’s December 2002 Communication on ‘General principles and minimum standards for consultation of interested parties’ sets up a framework for consultation of stakeholders, including NGOs.
-In 2005, the Commission launched the ‘European Transparency Initiative’ which aims to strengthen transparency throughout the EU.
-In this context, the EU set up a voluntary register for lobbyists in June 2008 (http://ec.europa.eu/transparencyregister/info/homePage.do).
-To date, the register has more than 6 000 registrants, including representative bodies, NGOs and think-tanks.
-The ‘Europa Portal’ has a page dedicated to partnerships with civil society (http://ec.europa.eu/citizenship/about-the-europe-for-citizens-programme/overview/action-2-active-civil-society/index_en.htm).
-The Commission is also providing financial support to environmental NGOs.
+The Commission involves environmental NGOs in its work and provides them with financial support under the LIFE+ Regulation.
+Consultation of stakeholders, including NGOs, is part of the Commission's Better Regulation Policy.
+The EU has an online database of interest representatives, the Transparency Register.
+To date, it has more than 9500 voluntary registrants, including representative bodies, NGOs and think-tanks.
+The Commission intends to propose to make registration mandatory.
+The Commission has also an EU Citizenship Portal.

 Article 3, paragraph 7

-In negotiations under multilateral environmental agreements, Commission representatives strive to enable the participation of a wide circle of interested parties.
+In negotiations under multilateral environmental agreements, Commission representatives strive as far as possible to enable the participation of a wide circle of interested parties.

-On the ‘Civil Society Dialogue’ set up already in 1998, reference is made to IR 2.

 Article 3, paragraph 8

-Reference is made to IR 2.
+The EU is based on the rule of law.
+Any decision by EU institutions that would penalise, persecute or harass a person on the sole ground that (s)he has exercised rights under the Aarhus Convention would constitute a misuse of powers and be illegal.
+In addition, such acts would be subject to disciplinary proceedings.

 IV.
 Obstacles encountered in the implementation of Article 3

 Describe any obstacles encountered in the implementation of any of the paragraphs of Article 3 listed above.